12Lab/SLIDcES/README.md

 SLIDcES editing is near WYSIWYG; meaning, you add content by making selections in an Edit mode to form or change content.
 This is not a coding-heavy package.
 A Run mode is supported for displaying the content, something like PowerPoint presentations.
 Unlike PowerPoints, Slides made with SLIDcES are interactive, including Table contents.

+Pros
+* Your data stays at your business, no uploads to the Cloud

 Current Version
 The 1.0.0-dev branch contains the research prototype, and is a work in progress.